San Giovanni Profiamma: Monuments and places of interest

-The Church of Saint John the Baptist, or the Palatine Basilica, is a Romanesque basilica cathedral built on the ruins of a 6th-century basilica.
+The church of San Giovanni Battista, or the Palatine Basilica, is a Romanesque basilica cathedral built on the ruins of a 6th-century basilica.
 The façade is notable for its rose window and finely carved portal.
 The interior, with a single nave, features Roman murals and a sixth-century sarcophagus.
 The crypt, with three aisles, contains an eighth-century architrave decorated with early Christian symbols.
 Originally the seat of a diocese, it survives as a titular see.

 Economy and activities

 San Giovanni Profiamma is home to the cultivation of olives, for the production of high-quality olive oil, and also has an extensive industrial area.

 The town has an annual Sagra della Rocciata (festival of the Rocciata), celebrating a regional dessert.
 There is also the annual "Giostra della Quintanella" (Joust of Quintanella) where over 350 children from the eight districts compete in a Palio: they cycle along a figure-eight track with lances, trying to spear rings connected to a statue.
 The event is connected with a procession in seventeenth-century costumes and a regional market.